yatbc/app/README.md

 _Disclaimer: This application was developed for educational purposes only and is provided "as is" without any warranty._

 ## Is this app for you?
-1. You like self-hosting
+- You like self-hosting
-2. You like storing all your files locally
+- You like storing all your files locally
-3. You don't mind minimal gui
+- You don't mind minimal gui
-4. You are familiar with docker-compose
+- You are familiar with docker-compose
-5. You like automation
+- You like automation
-6. You don't need/wan't to use full Arr Stack
+- You don't need/wan't to use full Arr Stack
-6. *You have TorBox api key*
+- *You have TorBox api key*
+- You would like to use TorBox for public torrents and seed box(Ultra.cc for example) for private torrents

 ## How this app works?
 *TLDR*: YATBC automates workflow of using TorBox, downloading files to local drive and moving/coping them when done